networkoptix/nx_open/vms/server/stub_analytics_api_integration/readme.md

 # How to run the application

-- Create the config file `analytics_api.ini` in the .ini directory (see the description of the IniConfig mechanism in the Nx Server Plugin SDK, `nx/kit/ini_config.h`).
-Add the following line to the file:

 - Launch VMS Server and the Client.

 - Edit the Stub Analytics API Integration config file `config.json`.
 It's located in the